mehmeteyupoglu/age-of-empires/README.md

 - The project has been documented using [JSDoc](https://jsdoc.app/) and the [React Style Guide](https://react-styleguidist.github.io/).
 - [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) principles have been applied to ensure clean component reusability and a solid structure.

+## Assumptions

+- The dataset used in the application is not expected to be large.
+- The data is served by a typical backend.

 ## Timeline

 The project was developed over a couple of days.
 Here is a breakdown of the development timeline: